 Young people up to the age of 18 can be fostered.

 Any person or family can apply to the CFA to be assessed as a foster parent or foster family.
 References, Garda clearance and medical examinations will also be required as part of this process.

 There are no maximum age limits for foster carers.
 In making a decision about suitability as a foster carer, every effort is made to ensure that those selected are suitable.
 In other words, the decision to place a child with a particular foster carer is on the basis of the individual child and their needs and each cases is judged on it's own merits.

-The HSE pays a basic maintenance allowance to foster parents and families and offers strong support structures to assist the child, carer and family during the fostering term.
-The HSE also provides training for the carer or family, on-going liaison with social workers, insurance and a medical card for the child in care.
+The CFA pays a basic maintenance allowance to foster parents and families and offers strong support structures to assist the child, carer and family during the fostering term.
+The CFA also provides training for the carer or family, on-going liaison with social workers, insurance and a medical card for the child in care.
 Allowances payable for children in foster care placements are as follows for 2013:

 |Age of child||Payment per week|

 An allowance may be paid between the ages of 18 and 21 where the child is still with the family and in full time education.
 This allowance is known as an After Care Allowance.

 Payment of Child Benefit to a foster parent will depend on whether or not the child has been placed in care voluntarily or by virtue of a care order:

 Foster parents should submit their Child Benefit claim immediately after a child is placed in their care.

 If you are interested in fostering and would like to offer a child a home, you should contact the Child and Family Agency's fostering service.